Only $99.00 away from free shipping!

 Everything You Need to Know About Your Body’s Best Defenders

-Whether you realize it or not, your body gets attacked by infectious bacteria and viruses every day.
+Whether you realize it or not, your body gets attacked by infectious bacteria every day.

 And if your body’s self-defense systems weren’t there to protect you, you’d be sick all the time… especially if you spend a lot of time with children (a.k.a. “germ magnets”) or sick people (if you work in a hospital, for example).

 That’s why it’s so important to keep your immune system in good fighting shape.
 And to make sure you have a big enough army of good bacteria in your gut to defeat whatever germs are trying to infect you.

 So, let’s take a few steps back and explain the process…When you come into contact with infectious substances (called antigens), they trigger your immune system into motion.
 It then tries to get rid of bad bacteria and viruses before they can start causing symptoms, which can be anything from headaches and fevers to diarrhea and bloating.

 Every time it senses an attack, your immune system responds by sending out immunoglobulins to fight on the front lines.
 Immunoglobulins – which are also called antibodies - are the “soldiers” your body uses to fight off infections.
 In fact, your body’s most important soldiers are a special group of antibodies called IgG (Immunoglobulin G) (learn more about that here).
 IgG is the largest group of antibodies, accounting for almost 80% of the germ-fighting population in your body.
 And get this…they’re also the only antibodies present in every type of body fluid (like blood, saliva, and tears). (additional info here)

 IgG antibodies are constantly on patrol, searching your body for antigens (like viruses) so they can catch any germs before you get sick.
 They go into “attack mode” whenever they come across any troublemakers, which may include: